gparemsky/forex-cse231p3-proposal/README.md

 An important side note about pips, with any pair with the japanese yen as the quote currency (eg USD/JPY)\
-*quote currency being the second currency in the pair, base being the first* The pip of such a currency pair will only be measured to the hundredths place, example USDJPY = 156.29 \
+*quote currency being the second currency in the pair, base being the first* The pip of such a currency pair will only be measured to the hundredths place, example USD/JPY = 156.29 \
 If this pair was to increase to 156.30 then this would be an observed rise in one pip.\
 Same rules about pipettes apply to the JPY currencies, where the pipette is the next place after the decimal, or the third digit in this case if a broker supports it on their trading platform.